75 Must Know Nautical Terms

 57. Prow

 The prow is the part of the bow (a ship’s front) above the waterline.
-Sometimes, terms prow and bow are used interchangeably.
-Prow may be also used as a poetical alternative to bow.
+Sometimes, the terms prow and bow are used interchangeably.
+Prow may also be used as a poetical alternative to bowing.

 58. Quay

-A quay (also referred to as a wharf or staith) is a metal or stone platform in a harbor or directly in the bank of a water body used by ships for mooring.
-While the term quay is generally synonymous to wharf, the former is more often used in the UK and the Republic of Ireland, while the latter is more common in the United States.
+A quay (also referred to as a wharf or staith) is a metal or stone platform in a harbor or directly on the bank of a water body used by ships for mooring.
+While quay is generally synonymous with wharf, the former is more often used in the UK and the Republic of Ireland, while the latter is more common in the United States.

 59. Reefing

-Reefing refers to reducing the sail area (i.e. lowering the sails) in order to catch less wind and slow down a boat.
+Reefing refers to reducing the sail area (i.e., lowering the sails) to catch less wind and slow down a boat.
 This is done to make the ship easier to control.
-Reefing is often used in choppy conditions or in higher winds.
+Reefing is often used in choppy conditions or higher winds.

 60. Rip rap

 A rip rap is a man-made pile of rubble and rocks used to form a breakwater.
-Rip raps often surround off-shore lighthouses, vulnerable harbors, as well as other seaside structures that need to be kept away from the raging sea.
+Rip raps often surround off-shore lighthouses, vulnerable harbors, and other seaside structures that need to be kept away from the raging sea.

 61. Rudder

-A rudder is a flat piece of fiberglass, metal, or wood that is attached to the bottom of the boat.
+A rudder is a flat piece of fiberglass, metal, or wood attached to the boat’s bottom.
 It is used to steer the ship.
-In larger sailboats, the rudder is controlled via its steering wheel, while in smaller sailboats, it is controlled with a smaller steering mechanism called tiller.
+The rudder is controlled via its steering wheel in larger sailboats, while in smaller sailboats, it is controlled with a smaller steering mechanism called a tiller.

 62. Sails

-The sails are large fabric pieces hung from the mast and used to propel a ship forward.
-Sails rely on wind, which, on one hand, is an eco-friendly method of propulsion and on the other makes sailboats very sensitive to weather conditions.
+Sails are large fabric pieces hung from the mast and used to propel a ship forward.
+Sails rely on wind, which, on the one hand, is an eco-friendly method of propulsion, but on the other hand, makes sailboats very sensitive to weather conditions.

 63. Saloon